The Faculty: Home media and rights

 Filmyard Holdings sold Miramax to Qatari company beIN Media Group in March 2016.
-In April 2020, ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's library and Dimension's pre-October 2005 library, after buying a 49% stake in Miramax from beIN.
-The Faculty is among the 700 titles Paramount acquired in the deal, and it has been distributed by Paramount Pictures since April 2020.
-As part of the deal, Paramount entered into a first look agreement with beIN/Miramax, which allows Paramount to release any future projects based on Miramax properties and pre-October 2005 Dimension properties.
+In April 2020, ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's library and Dimension's pre–October 2005 library after buying a 49% stake in Miramax from beIN.
+The Faculty was among the 700 titles Paramount acquired in the deal, and it has been distributed by Paramount Pictures since April 2020.
+As part of the deal, Paramount entered into a first-look agreement with beIN/Miramax, which allows Paramount to release any future projects based on Miramax and pre–October 2005 Dimension properties.

-In late 2020, Paramount Home Entertainment began reissuing many of the Dimension/Miramax titles they had acquired, and on September 22, 2020, they released another Blu-ray edition of the film.
-Paramount later sublicensed the home video rights to Shout!
-Factory's horror label Scream Factory, and on December 17, 2024, Scream Factory released a 4K Ultra HD Blu-ray for The Faculty.
-Home media for The Faculty, including recent releases, have not included any traditional extras provided for other Robert Rodriguez films, such as a "10 Minute Film School" feature, audio commentaries, and making-of featurettes.
+In late 2020, Paramount Home Entertainment began reissuing many of the Dimension/Miramax titles they had acquired, and on September 22, 2020, they released another Blu-ray edition of The Faculty.
+Paramount later sublicensed the home video rights for the film to Shout!
+Factory's horror label Scream Factory, and on December 17, 2024, Scream Factory released a 4K Ultra HD Blu-ray of the film.
+Home media for The Faculty, including recent releases, have not included any traditional extras provided for other Robert Rodriguez films, such as a "10-Minute Film School" feature, audio commentaries, and making-of featurettes.

-On March 4, 2021, The Faculty was made available on Paramount's then-new streaming service Paramount+, as one of its inaugural launch titles.
+On March 4, 2021, The Faculty was made available on Paramount's then-new streaming service Paramount+ as one of its inaugural launch titles.
 Paramount also included it on their free streaming service Pluto TV.